shabble/irssi-scripts/modules/test/README.md

 a huge amount of effort), so Perl scripts are to be preferred in call cases where possible.

+## Usage

+* Edit the Makefile as per the comments at the top.
+* `make && make install`
+* Start up a spare Irssi client (no point segfaulting your main one)
+* `/load test`
+* Party in the streets.

 ## Contributing

-Contributions to this project are welcome
+Contributions to this project are welcome (i.e.: to demonstrate more useful things that a module can do)

  * Patches can be submitted via e-mail, or preferably via forking and sending a pull-request using GitHub.
 The repository for this